-- The Estates and Finance Committee includes the Provost, Bursar, two former holders of the office of Estates Bursar, and four further Fellows, and meets nine times per year.
+• The Estates and Finance Committee includes the Provost, Bursar, two former holders of the office of Estates Bursar, and four further Fellows, and meets nine times per year.
 The College Accountant attends meetings.

-The role of the Committee is to examine the management of the College's property and assets and all matters connected with the finances of the College. - The Domus Committee includes the Provost, Bursar, Dean, Tutor for Undergraduates, IT Fellow, Steward of Common Room, and two elected Fellows, and meets six times per year.
+The role of the Committee is to examine the management of the College's property and assets and all matters connected with the finances of the College.

+- The Domus Committee includes the Provost, Bursar, Dean, Tutor for Undergraduates, IT Fellow, Steward of Common Room, and two elected Fellows, and meets six times per year.
 The Chaplain, Domestic Bursar, IT Officer, and Conference and Functions Officer attend meetings together with student representatives and a representative of the College's Research and Career Development Fellows.
 The Committee oversees the use of facilities, routine maintenance and refurbishment, accommodation and catering, IT provision, and conference and trading activities. - The Academic Committee includes the Provost, Senior Tutor, Tutor for Undergraduates, Tutor for Graduates, Tutor for Admissions, and at least two further Fellows, together with two student representatives and a representative of the College's Research and Career Development Fellows.
 It meets six times per year.
 The Academic Administrator attends meetings.
 It oversees the academic activities of the College and in particular makes recommendations to the Governing Body in relation to academic appointments, strategy, feedback, and governance. - The Development Committee consists of the Provost, Bursar, two further Fellows, a number of Old Members, and a representative of the College's Research and Career Development Fellows.
 It meets three times per year.
 The Director of Development and Old Members' Officer attend meetings.
 Its role is to maintain good relationships with Old Members of the College and to oversee the College's fundraising activities. - The Personnel Committee consists of the Provost, Bursar, Senior Tutor, Equalities Officer, and two further Fellows.
 The Domestic Bursar attends meetings.
 Its role is to consider personnel matters that relate to the non-academic employees of the College. - The Remuneration Committee meets to consider the remuneration of members of the Governing Body.
 The Committee consists of seven members elected by the Governing Body from among the Honorary, Emeritus, and Professorial Fellows, and Old Members of the College who are not members of the Governing Body.
 It is attended by the Provost and another Fellow who acts as secretary.
 No voting member of the committee may draw a stipend from the College.

 The day-to-day running of the College is delegated to the Provost, supported by College officers and other senior staff.
 The Provost normally chairs all meetings of the Governing Body and its committees.
-In 2021-22 the Governing Body and its committees met in-person throughout the year (save for the summer Governing Body meeting in the 2022 Long Vacation).
-The emergency pandemic delegation of powers to the Provost and Bursar was terminated and decision-making returned to its customary locus in the wider authority of committees and College officers.
+In 2022-23 the Governing Body and its committees met in-person throughout the year.